RealYukiSan/chat_app/readme.md

   - maybe the analogy is more or less like, Why bother to execute a bunch of instructions instead of passing additional information that is not so large (does this mean for the sake of efficiency?)
 - sizeof means the size of a defined data structure on a variable, not the size of the variable's value itself.
 Why?
 You might ask, That's how data structure and memory work (?)
   - and not to confuse with strlen, which only applied to strings in order to count the amount of char.

+### Part 2

+- How does the program interpret the network data? especially in terms of memory.
+I curious how to debug this process with gdb but didn't have any clue to get started :(
+  - this curiousity comes from [the buffer overflow vuln on the server](https://gist.githubusercontent.com/alviroiskandar/c95b95b2a0d7c13913f0ce5c12215340/raw/d52f14f7bbf8e7f1b5a4429cabb224860cb25947/server.c.txt#:~:text=disini%20ada%20bug%20buffer%20overflow)
+  - I think the highlighted thing in this context would be:
+    - the way processors read/fetch data, how operator and operand are used at the machine-code (assembly) level
+    - how could packed and aligned memory [affect the program behavior](https://developer.ibm.com/articles/pa-dalign/#:~:text=the%20following%20scenarios%2C%20in%20increasing%20order%20of%20severity%2C%20are%20all%20possible%3A)?